Children & Families Pastor

 - To strengthen links with schools, Lighthouse, and be a part of our other community outreach events.

 If this challenge appeals to you, we would love to hear from you.
-The deadline for applications is the 19th May 2021 and interviews will be held the week commencing 14th June 2021.
+The deadline for applications is the 17th June 2021 and interviews will be held on 1st July 2021.

 Simon & Debbie Dust on behalf of St Andrew’s PCC.